VitalPBX/vitalpbx_ha/README.md

 b.- Install VitalPBX Version 3.0 in two servers with similar characteristics.<br>
 c.- MariaDB Galera (include in VitalPBX 3).<br>
-d.- Corosync, Pacemaker, PCS and lsyncd.
+d.- Corosync, Pacemaker, PCS and lsyncd. e.- Root user is required for both servers to communicate. f.- Both servers will not be able to have a proxy since this affects the communication between them.

 ## Configurations
 We will configure in each server the IP address and the host name.
 Go to the web interface to: <strong>Admin>System Settinngs>Network Settings</strong>.<br>